Other Websites - web links

 Fieldfare Trust - Fieldfare works with people with disabilities and countryside managers to improve access to the countryside for everyone. (also take a look at their Phototrails website) and has published easy access walks

-Keep Britain Tidy (Green Flag) - The Green Flag Award® Scheme recognises and rewards the best green spaces in the country.
-For 2010/2011, a record number of awards were made with 1200 parks and green spaces currently flying a Green Flag or Green Flag Community Award.
+Green Flag Award - The Green Flag Award® Scheme recognises and rewards the best green spaces in the country.
 (These generally have good disabled access and facilities)

 National Parks - There are 15 members of the National Parks family, beautiful areas of mountains, meadows, moorlands, woods and wetlands and each one has an organisation that looks after the landscape and wildlife and helps people enjoy and learn about the area.(Each park has its own website and publish details of accessibility)